Aebel-Shajan/BNTA-Art-Gallery/README.md

 Timeline: should be short and simple, hopefully finish before our actual projects loll

 Initial idea:
-* Website wear you can draw/doodle and then submit it.
+* Website where you can draw/doodle and then submit it.
 * Have people vote on the coolness of your drawing.
 * Have a page which displays all the drawings.
 * Have a page where you can draw your art.